ThePhilippeH/explainingCancerAI/README.md

 ### Dataset

 The **HAM10000 dataset**, was compiled to facilitate the development and evaluation of machine learning models for automated skin cancer diagnosis.
-Comprising 10,015 dermatoscopic images, it encompasses seven distinct diagnostic categories: melanocytic nevi, melanoma, benign keratosis-like lesions, basal cell carcinoma, actinic keratoses, vascular lesions, and dermatofibroma.
 The dataset's diversity is a key strength, stemming from its collection over 20 years from two geographically separate sources—the Medical University of Vienna and a Queensland skin cancer practice—thereby reflecting real-world clinical variability and enhancing the robustness of trained algorithms.
 Consequently, HAM10000 has become a benchmark for assessing the performance of both machine learning systems and human experts in skin lesion classification, significantly advancing research in automated skin cancer detection.
+Due to this we consider this to be an appropriate dataset to test skin cancer explainability for the skin cancer detection task.

+Comprising 10,015 dermatoscopic images, it encompasses seven distinct diagnostic categories: melanocytic nevi, melanoma, benign keratosis-like lesions, basal cell carcinoma, actinic keratoses, vascular lesions, and dermatofibroma.
+The dataset offers a variety of fatures:  Each image, identified by image_id and representing a lesion with a unique lesion_id, is accompanied by its imagewidth in pixels.
+Diagnostic information is provided through dx (specific diagnosis) and dx_type (diagnosis method).
+Patient demographics include age (numerical), sex (categorical), and localization (lesion location), enhancing the dataset's utility for comprehensive machine learning model development.
+For this project, only the image and the diagnostic information were utilized.

-This dataset was downloaded from [Google](https://www.google.com)
+This dataset was downloaded from [Huggingface](https://huggingface.co/datasets/marmal88/skin_cancer) where it was uploaded by Daniel Low.

 ## Results and Insights